Freshdesk webhooks: A strategic overview for support teams

 5. Tag the ticket as "Return Processed" and close it out.

-You can set up this entire process through a simple interface with a customizable prompt editor and custom actions, completely replacing the need for fragile, custom-coded webhook solutions.
+You can set up this entire process through a simple interface with a customizable prompt editor and custom actions, providing a robust solution that works perfectly with your existing Freshdesk ticketing system.

-eesel AI demonstrating an intelligent, multi-step action by drafting a reply based on refund policy data within Freshdesk, a task impossible for standard Freshdesk webhooks.::A screenshot of eesel AI's Copilot drafting an intelligent response to a refund query inside Freshdesk, showcasing capabilities beyond simple Freshdesk webhooks.
+eesel AI demonstrating an intelligent, multi-step action by drafting a reply based on refund policy data within Freshdesk, a task that enhances standard Freshdesk webhooks.::A screenshot of eesel AI

-eesel AI demonstrating an intelligent, multi-step action by drafting a reply based on refund policy data within Freshdesk, a task impossible for standard Freshdesk webhooks.::A screenshot of eesel AI's Copilot drafting an intelligent response to a refund query inside Freshdesk, showcasing capabilities beyond simple Freshdesk webhooks.
+eesel AI demonstrating an intelligent, multi-step action by drafting a reply based on refund policy data within Freshdesk, a task that enhances standard Freshdesk webhooks.::A screenshot of eesel AI

-Modern AI platforms like eesel AI are the logical next step.
-They offer a more connected, intelligent, and user-friendly way to scale your support, freeing up your team to focus on what they do best: helping customers with the problems that really need a human touch.
+Modern AI platforms like eesel AI are the logical next step to enhance your helpdesk.
+They offer a more connected and user-friendly way to scale your support, freeing up your team to focus on what they do best: helping customers with the problems that really need a human touch.

 Take the next step

 Ready to see what a real automation engine can do for your support team?
 Connect your Freshdesk account to eesel AI and start your free trial.
-See for yourself how easily you can automate resolutions, assist agents, and get useful insights from your support conversations.
+See for yourself how easily you can automate resolutions, assist agents, and get useful insights from your support conversations in 2026.

 Frequently asked questions